 Another way to allow editors to view all posts is by adding custom code to your theme files.
 However, we don’t recommend this method for beginners as it involves editing code and can break your website.

-To start, you can add this code to your theme’s functions.php file manually or by using a code snippet plugin like WPCode (recommended):
+To start, advanced users can manually add this code to their theme’s functions.php file, but we recommend using a code snippet plugin like WPCode.

 function posts_for_current_author($query) {